Congrats on your admission to a CWU University Center.

 So, what's next?

-Your first step as an admitted student is to confirm your enrollment in your Applicant Portal.
+Your first step as an admitted student is to confirm your enrollment by accepting your admission in your Applicant Portal.

-Log in to your Applicant Portal to view your admission "Status Update" then accept your admission using the "Confirm your Enrollment" button.
-We recommend confirming your enrollment early, but the priority deadline to confirm is May 1 (for fall term).
+Log in to your Applicant Portal to view your admission "Status Update" then accept your admission using the "Accept your Admission" button.
+We recommend accepting your admission early, but the priority deadline to accept is May 1 (for fall term).
 Log in to your Applicant Portal using the same email and password you used to apply for admission.

 Next, create your new MyCWU.edu student account.
 Your MyCWU.edu account will be your primary account for viewing/accepting your financial aid, signing-up for housing, registering for classes, and more.
 If you have any trouble creating your MyCWU.edu account, contact the CWU Service Desk at 509-963-2001.